sovrynn/ecdo/README.md

 This repo is intended to be a thoughtbank for brainstorming the [ECDO thesis](https://theethicalskeptic.com/2024/05/23/master-exothermic-core-mantle-decoupling-dzhanibekov-oscillation-theory/), created by the [Ethical Skeptic](https://theethicalskeptic.com/), and all things related to it.

 Organization of the repo is mainly done through self-explanatory directory/file names.
-Information is written into Markdown (`.md`) files named `README.md`, and images/videos are placed into `img/` folders at each step of the directory tree.
+Information is written into Markdown (`.md`) files named `README.md`, and embedded media is placed into `img/` folders at each step of the directory tree.

 ## Contents